cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

 - connect to the machine via the associated jupyter lab server accessible from the [google cloud platform user interface][gcpui] for interactive use,
 - [ssh](#ssh) to the machine from a terminal or IDE such as [VS Code][vscodessh] for library development,
 - toggle the machine off and on with `make stop` and `make start`, and
-- destroy all associated resources with `make down`.
+- destroy associated compute resources with `make down`.

 ## prerequisites